Furnace Installation in Small-Town Ontario: 2026 Rural Homeowner Guide

 | Electric furnace | $2,400–$3,800 | Cheap to install, no fuel delivery | High operating cost at Ontario rates |

 For rural properties without natural gas, the cold-climate heat pump is often the smart long-term play.
-It handles Ontario winters down to -25°C (newer models rated to -30°C with aux electric backup), costs half as much to run as propane, and qualifies for the biggest rebates available in Ontario.
+It handles Ontario winters down to -25°C (newer models rated to -30°C with aux electric backup), and costs half as much to run as propane.

 What a proper rural install looks like